melizagabinete/E-Learning-Platform_CaseStudy3/README.md

 # E-Learning-Platform_CaseStudy3
 An E-Learning Platform project implemented in Python.
 This platform supports features like user management, course management, enrollment, assignments, and a grading system.
 The platform includes a command-line interface for easy interaction and management.
-# E-Learning Platform

-An **E-Learning Platform** implemented in Python.
-This application provides functionalities for managing students, instructors, courses, assignments, and grades.
-It also allows enrollment and tracking of performance through a command-line interface.

 ## Features
 - **User Management**